 The power seats are heated and cooled, and offer excellent support when cornering, yet that doesn’t detract from highway comfort.
 Rear-seat legroom isn’t as generous as it is up front, but passengers can sit there without much issue.
 When there are only two people aboard, the rear seats have a 50/50 split, making it easier to stow larger cargo.
 With the top up, you can carry almost 12.4 cubic feet of gear, compared to the coupe’s 14.8 cubic-foot trunk.

 If you are willing to get to speed a hair slower, the payoff is that tactile bliss of feeling more connected to your surroundings, and it only takes 15 seconds for the push-button operated power top to come down and stow away under a stitched, textured cover.
 And, the 8 Series convertible looks good whether the top is up or down.

 For all of its enticing premium qualities, the new BMW 8 Series enters a curiously low-volume niche in the market.
 While nimbler, more agile sports cars deliver performance that’s more unrelenting (like Mercedes-Benz AMG GT and the aforementioned Porsche 911), pricier competitors from Aston Martin and Bentley offer flashier, plusher luxury.
 The Mercedes-Benz S-Class Coupe is closer in terms of its big coupe layout, though it offers more upscale interior appointments and a more seamless and insulated driving experience.

-Arriving later this year and starting at $112,895, the 2019 BMW 8 Series upholds the brand’s recent return to a driver-focused approach that prioritizes handling, responsiveness and power.
+Starting at $112,895 and $122,395 plus $995 respectively for the coupe and convertible, the 2019 BMW 8 Series upholds the brand’s recent return to a driver-focused approach that prioritizes handling, responsiveness and power.
 On those merits alone, the M850i and the upcoming, more aggressively tuned M8, should attract an enthusiastic base of loyalists.